Matt Vierling Preview, Player Props: Tigers vs. White Sox

-On Saturday, Matt Vierling (.270 batting average in his past 10 games, with two doubles, two walks and two RBI) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
-First pitch is at 6:10 PM ET.
+On Sunday, Matt Vierling (.472 slugging percentage in past 10 games, including one home run) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 1:10 PM ET.

-In his most recent game, he racked up two extra-base hits (4-for-5 with two doubles and two RBI) against the Yankees.
+He racked up two hits (going 2-for-3 with a home run and an RBI) in his last appearance against the White Sox.

 Matt Vierling Game Info & Props vs. the White Sox